August 22, 2023

 Darrell Duffie (Stanford), Yichao Zhu (ANU) and I just completed a new version our the paper "The Decline of Too Big To Fail".

-For globally systemically important banks (GSIBs) with US head- quarters, we find significant reductions in market-implied probabilities of government bailout after the Global Financial Crisis (GFC), along with roughly 170% higher wholesale debt financing costs for these banks after controlling for insolvency risk.
-The data are consistent with measurable effectiveness for the official sector’s post-GFC GSIB failure-resolution intentions.
-GSIB creditors now appear to expect much larger losses in the event that a GSIB approaches insolvency.
-In this sense, we estimate a major decline of “too big to fail.''
+For globally systemically important banks (GSIBs) with US headquarters, we find significant reductions in market-implied probabilities of government bailout after the Global Financial Crisis (GFC), along with roughly 170\% higher wholesale debt financing costs for these banks after controlling for insolvency risk.
+Since the GFC, bank creditors appear to expect much larger losses in the event that a GSIB approaches insolvency.
+In this sense, we estimate a decline of ``too big to fail.''